 Allotment rents are to be collected in April, with invoices sent out at the start of the month.
 The rent for the year 2017/2018 is £30 for a full plot, £20 for a half plot.

 Anyone wishing to be placed on the waiting list should e-mail firstname.lastname@example.org giving their name, home address and contact number.
 Allotments will be allocated strictly according to the waiting list.

 Allotment Challenge 2018 :

 After yet another successful competition in 2017, the Allotment Challenge will run again in 2018.
 The two awards categories are:

 Allotment holders will be contacted closer to the time with information regarding the judging date and award ceremony.

-Each year an annual competition is sponsored by Allotment Champion, Councillor Alf Walton and his wife Toni, where trophies and prizes are awarded for the Best Kept & Productive Plot and Most Improve Plot at both allotment sites.
-The 2016 Challenge was judged by Mr Barrie Stephenson and the following winners were announced:
+Each year an annual competition is sponsored by Allotment Champion, Councillor Alf Walton and his wife Toni, where trophies and prizes are awarded for the Best Kept & Productive Plot and Most Improved Plot at both allotment sites.
+The 2017 Challenge was judged once again by Mr B Stephenson and the following winners were announced:

 2. R. Webster

 Most improved: U. Eken